aikooo7/dracula-dotfiles/README.md

 2. Xed text editor - I have a cheatsheet for keybindings set to SUPER+F1, useful when starting out.
 Since it uses Xed to open the file, I recommend having that installed
 3. i3lock-color - needed for the dracula lock I'm using
 ## Usage
-1. SUPER+m to show the i3bar, since it starts hidden
+- SUPER+m to show the i3bar, since it starts hidden
-2. SUPER+F1 or click "HELP" in the bar for more info on keybindings
+- SUPER+F1 or click "HELP" in the bar for more info on keybindings
+- Make the .sh files inside .configs/i3/scripts executable